-McKillops Road (officially called C611) is a spectacular drive located in the Snowy River National Park, in Victoria, Australia.
-It's said to be one of the most hazardous & dangerous roads to drive in the country.
+McKillops Road (C611) is a spectacular drive located in the Snowy River National Park, in Victoria, Australia.
+It's said to be one of the most hazardous and dangerous roads to drive in the country.

 This graveled trail has a length of 80 km.
 Take extreme caution as there are many blind corners to negotiate.
 For several kms the road is reasonably wide, however this road, beyond Little River Gorge down into McKillop Bridge is one of Victoria's most precarious roads, unsuitable for caravans and semi-trailers.
 McKillops Road is the northern park boundary, with the Alpine National Park to the north of the road.
 The road includes a long, narrow, and steep descent down to McKillops Bridge which crosses the Snowy River near its juncture with the Deddick River.